AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 - $base\_fee\_per\_gas$ - how much needs to be paid by the user per unit of gas.
 - $priority\_fee\_per\_gas$ - how much is the user tipping each unit of gas.

 Comparing it with the previous example using native fees, it’s clear that Ethereum transactions are less configurable and more information is abstracted from the user.
-One of the important differences compared to native fee model is the non-existance of rent fees: when storage is created, the price of that storage is included in the gas fee, and even if some storage is removed later on, the user doesn’t receive a refund.
+One of the important differences compared to native fee model is the non-existence of rent fees: when storage is created, the price of that storage is included in the gas fee, and even if some storage is removed later on, the user doesn’t receive a refund.

-In order to align fees between two different systems, EVM fee formula for Astar Network is adjusted in a way that $base\_fee\_per\_gas$ becomes a dynamic paramter calculated in each block $n$:
+In order to align fees between two different systems, EVM fee formula for Astar Network is adjusted in a way that $base\_fee\_per\_gas$ becomes a dynamic parameter calculated in each block $n$:

 $$
 \begin{align}